 (In my research on Manta Rays, I found the wiki page very interesting, which also led me to the Manta Match project where they track almost 7,000 individual manta rays thanks to photographs provided by volunteers and you can ADOPT A MANTA RAY!
 I also found the Marine Megafauna Foundation to be informative.)

 Monday morning we were at Top Dive at 8 am for our two-tank dive.
 The first dive spot was outside the pass.
 We dive in about 15m of water, with awesome visibility.
-The big attraction here are -surprise! – sharks.
-In this spot, there are black tip reef sharks, which are usually about 4 feet big.
+The big attraction here is -surprise! – sharks.
+In this spot, there are blacktip reef sharks, which are usually about 4 feet big.
 But the big boys hang out here too – lemon sharks, named so due to their yellow coloring when they are born.
-The lemon sharks are 6-7 feet long, and must weigh 200 pounds (the girls anyway, the males are smaller).
+The lemon sharks are 6-7 feet long and must weigh 200 pounds (the girls anyway, the males are smaller).
 We saw about 6 lemon sharks.
 In addition to the sharks, we saw a sea turtle, watched him swim up to the surface, bob for a bit and then swim back down to 70 feet!
-Another attraction were the humpheads, or Napoleon Wrasses.
+Another attraction was the humpheads, or Napoleon Wrasses.
 We saw several females and a large male.
-And of course, the reef fish were numerous; tangs, triggerfish, butterfish fish, moorish idols, parrotfish, and even a puffer.
+And of course, the reef fish were numerous; tangs, triggerfish, butterfish fish, Moorish idols, parrotfish, and even a puffer.